Smartertime/SmarterTimeLinux/README.md

 On the mobile app, roll out the menu on the left and click on `My Devices`.
 Then click on the `+` button (top right) and the email and code will be provided.

+#### Crash Reports

+Whenever the app crashes, a log file is automatically filled and sent.
+You may disable this behavior by running Smartertime and unchecking the option in `Help > Send Crash Reports`.

+Crash logs are also stored in `/tmp/smartertime_crashlogs/`.